lisagao2333/rcos-status-updates/spring 2019/week_04.md

 file looks un-organized.
 So this year when I want to add some images again I want to seek some ways that make the images right on the file, instead of just links.
 So I watch a youtube video to learn and try to write it down, Explain it in a concise way.
-- Write the documentations on how to insert images in md file.
-- Place proper images in my previous files that help understanding.
+- Write a distance_explanation.md file documentation with images inserted, for explaining the algorithm that I use to find the total distance of each route, and find the distance between the current location and the next stop for a single shuttle.
+Then I can use the real time distance information and the real time relative velocity to find the estimated time of arrival for each shuttle for the nearest stop.
+The code was written in go lang the last semester.
+This file is with the distance.go file in the same folder.
+- Write a relative_velocity_explanation.md file documentation with images inserted, to explain the algorithm I used to calculate the relative velocity, the definition of relative velocity, and the comparision between relative velocity and the real time velocity.
+The code was written this semester in python.
+This file is with the relative_velocity.py file in the same folder.
 - Start to write the calculation file one ETA stops in python.

 ## This Week's Plan

+> For this week, I will
+- Enjoy the spring break.
+- Write the documentations on how to insert images in md file.
+Though easy, I think will be very helpful for writing documentations, if possible in the spring break.
-> For this week, I will enjoy the spring break.
-When I get back I will work on the ETA for each shuttle stop.
+- Continue to work on the ETA for each shuttle stop, if possible in the spring break.

 ## Anything Blocking?